 There is a cancellation between the final term here and the first term in the brackets of \eqref{inte}, and we may ignore the term proportional to $\eta_{\mu\nu}$ because of the tracelessness of $s_{\mu\nu}$, leaving the result in the last line of \eqref{formual}, ${\delta\over \delta\phi}\left(\delta_2 {\cal L}_n\right)={2\over n}s^{\mu\nu} X^{(n)}_{\mu\nu}.$ The proof of the second line of \eqref{formual} follows similarly.

-{\bf Acknowledgments:} Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development and Innovation.
+{\bf Acknowledgments:} We thank Olivier Gelling for pointing out some typos in v2.
+Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development and Innovation.
 This work was made possible in part through the support of a grant from the John Templeton Foundation.
 The opinions expressed in this publication are those of the author and do not necessarily reflect the views of the John Templeton Foundation (KH).
 This work was supported in part by the Kavli Institute for Cosmological Physics at the University of Chicago through grant NSF PHY-1125897, an endowment from the Kavli Foundation and its founder Fred Kavli, and by the Robert R. McCormick Postdoctoral Fellowship (AJ).